Work-Related Stress in the UK: Impact and Employer Actions

 work-related stress

-• Sector trends: The public administration, education, and health sectors reported the highest rates of work-related mental health issues.
+• High-Risk Sector: The public administration, education and health sectors reported the highest rates of work-related mental health issues.

 The increase in work-related mental health issues highlights problems in workplace management and culture.
-The HSE’s findings stress the need to prioritise employee well-being to reduce absenteeism, improve retention, and create a healthier work environment.
+The HSE’s (Health and Safety Executive) findings stress the need to prioritise employee well-being and work-related stress rights.
+Doling so will help to reduce absenteeism, improve retention and create a healthier work environment.

 Employer Responsibilities